 The world is changing quickly – and so should we to keep up with it.
-Training helps in learning employees the skills of the future.
+Training can teach employees the skills they need in the future.
 When done well, training efforts align with the evolving job responsibilities of employees and thus enable them to perform better.

 Goal: Train employees so they have the skills they need to perform at the highest level.

 Employees who perform well should be rewarded.
 Top performers get new challenges and responsibilities to keep them excited.
 This is where promotions and succession planning comes in.
 Promoting the people who will add even more value when they have more responsibility is a key step in the talent management process.

 Succession planning aligns with this responsibility.
 For the top functions in your organization, you want to have a few people who can replace these people when the time is there.
 Doing this correctly enables the continuity of the business – which is vital.